maxcaplan/toado/README.md

   search  Search for items
   add     Add a new item
   delete  Remove an item
+  update  Update an item
-  ls      Display a list of items check   Complete a task help    Print this message or the help of the given subcommand(s)
+  ls      Display a list of items check   Complete a task assign  Assigns a task to a project help    Print this message or the help of the given subcommand(s)

 Arguments: